 In reality, collective company knowledge is often scattered.
-Half of knowledge workers have trouble locating the documents they need and the average employee spends up to 5.3 hours per week waiting for assistance or insights from coworkers.
+Half of the knowledge workers have trouble locating the documents they need, and the average employee spends up to 5.3 hours per week waiting for assistance or insights from coworkers.

 These delays are no surprise, considering that email is the most commonly used method for knowledge sharing.
 Good luck finding the email that contains a file called 45524842.zip and has no subject or text.

-Per this calculator and the accompanying report, the average U.S. company loses $47 million a year, while a startup with 10 employees loses about $50,000.
+Per this calculator and the accompanying report, the average U.S. company loses $47 million a year, while a startup with ten employees loses about $50,000.
 All due to inefficient knowledge sharing.